Pressure-Poisson Equation in Numerical Simulation of Cerebral Arterial Circulation and Its Effect on the Electrical Conductivity of the Brain: Methods

 \subsection{Pressure boundary condition}

-The blood flows from $\Omega$ to the microcirculation domain $\hat{\Omega}$ through the artery wall $\Gamma_{\mathsf{wall}} = \Omega \cap \hat{\Omega}$.
-This is enabled by arterioles, i.e., microvessels that are connected to arteries on one end and continued by capillaries and thereon by venules in $\hat{\Omega}$.
-Most of the pressure decay in the blood flow, about 70 \% of the total pressure \cite{caro2012mechanics}, takes place in arterioles, which form a necessary transition zone for the blood pressure; namely, the thin-walled capillaries would explode without the existence of arterioles.
+The blood flows from $\Omega$ to the microcirculation domain $\hat{\Omega}$ through the total cross-section area of the outlets of the arterioles on $\partial \Omega$.
+Arterioles are microvessels that connect to arteries on one end and are continued by capillaries and thereon by venules in $\hat{\Omega}$.
+Most of the pressure decay in the blood flow, about 70 \% of the total pressure \cite{caro2012mechanics}, takes place in arterioles, which form a necessary transition zone for the blood pressure.
+In this study, we focus on modelling the blood flow within vessels and microvessels while excluding the circulation of interstitial fluid, which occurs outside the vessels.